 Employers are as diverse as the products they produce and cover a broad range of industrial sectors.
 Any company involved in large-scale conversion of raw materials into a product will require chemical development engineers.

 Many chemical development engineers work for engineering consultancy and contracting firms.
-Engineers are also well equipped for business roles and go into careers in financial services, management or law.
+Engineers are well equipped for business roles and go into careers in financial services, management or law.

-In addition to specific technical knowledge, a chemical engineering degree also provides a sound theoretical basis for introducing new technology and advancing existing technology.
+In addition to specific technical knowledge, a chemical engineering degree provides a sound theoretical basis for introducing new technology and advancing existing technology.
 You also gain an awareness of the global and societal context in which engineering solutions are applied.

 Transferable skills that would be useful in a wide range of engineering and business-related roles include: